ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

-1. Optionally investigate the terraform configuration files.
+1. Optionally investigate the Terraform configuration files.
 The {{site.data.keyword.loadbalancer_short}} for VPC service distributes traffic among multiple server instances within the same region of your VPC.
 The *shared* team can balance load between multiple instances.
 For now the load balancer pool will only have the single instance created earlier.
-See the lb.tf for the implementation.
-The dns record is this snippet:
+See the `lb.tf` for the implementation.
+The DNS record is this snippet:

    ```terraform
    # shared.widgets.com